Pterois volitans and P. miles

 Native range: Indo-Pacific and Red Sea

-Invasive range: East coast of the United States and Caribbean sea
+Invasive range: East Coast of the United States and Caribbean Sea

 Some say that the invasion started in Miami, when Hurricane Andrew smashed an aquarium tank in 1992.
 But you can’t blame the weather: records of wild lionfish in Florida date back at least to 1985.
 This popular aquarium fish may have been released by fish enthusiasts tired of having a relentless predator in the living rooms, silently dispatching their other fish.
 And now that exotic predator is spreading north to New England, south to Panama and throughout the Caribbean, feasting on juvenile snapper and grouper along with algae-eating parrotfish as they go–-species which help keep reefs healthy.
 The lionfish is the first marine fish invasion in the western Atlantic.